SDEhrenberger/Project-1/README.md

 Only the Jump Box provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 My Personal IP.

 Machines within the network can only be accessed by Jump Box.
 The only machine that had access to the Elk VM was the Jump Box.
-It's IP is:
+Its IP is:
 52.190.188.234